Kevin-Wu-12/LoL-VisionScore-Analysis/README.md

 The additional features were chosen based on their relevance to vision score, as these variables are directly tied to a player’s contribution to vision control and strategy during the game:

-- **`controlwardsbought` and `wardskilled`**: These metrics capture a player’s active participation in vision control by buying control wards and destroying wards, which are critical for improving the vision score.
+- **`controlwardsbought`**: Buying control wards significantly impacts vision score, as these wards help deny enemy vision and provide substantial vision contributions to the player.
+- **`wardskilled`**: The number of wards a player kills has a strong correlation with vision score, as destroying enemy wards directly increases the player's vision score.
-- **`wpm` (wards per minute)**: This feature accounts for the efficiency of ward placement over the game duration which gives us normalized measure of vision contribution.
+- **`wpm` (wards per minute)**: This feature normalizes ward placement efficiency over the game duration, offering a standardized measure of the player's vision contributions.
-- **`result` (outcome of the game)**: From previous analysis, players who win have a higher vision score on average compared to those who lose.
+- **`result` (outcome of the game)**: Previous analyses indicate that players on the winning team tend to have higher vision scores on average compared to those on the losing team.

 By incorporating these features, the model captures imporant aspects of a player's vision-related performance, making the predictions more comprehensive and accurate.